eclipse-tractusx/sig-release/docs/tractus-x-release.md

 ## Intro

 Tractus-X operates on a quarterly release cycle.
-Each quarter, a new Tractus-X release following CalVer is released.
-Each Tractus-X release contains multiple products product_release.md.
+Each quarter, a new Tractus-X release following [CalVer](https://calver.org) is released.
+Each Tractus-X release contains multiple [products](product_release.md).

 Once per year, Tractus-X releases a major release, making the remaining three releases minor releases.
 A major release may contain critical breaking changes that have a major impact on data space participants, such as changes to enablement services.